Skip To Main Content

 ESL Contacts and Support Network

-Each school within the district has a Language Proficiency Assessment Committee (LPAC) point person [insert how they're helpful].
+Each school within the district has a Language Proficiency Assessment Committee (LPAC) point person.
 For specific support or questions, please reach out to the LPAC representative or ELL contact at your child’s school.

 Caitlin Alewine